ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 ##### CAS
 > **Theorem II**: Compare-And-Swap has infinite consensus number.

-Proof is done by construction, with an `AtomicIntegerArray` which stores all proposed inputs, then `AtomicInteger` which stores the decided value and an `int` which stores the thead ID of the first thread which set the consensus.
+Proof is done by construction, with an `AtomicIntegerArray` which stores all proposed inputs, then `AtomicInteger` which stores the decided value and an `int` which stores the thread ID of the first thread which set the consensus.

 ##### FIFO queue
 > **Theorem**: There is no wait-free implementation of a FIFO queue with atomic registers.